 - Start by activating your yeast.
 Do this by adding it to the warm milk and honey.
 Mix it in gently then let it sit for about 5 minutes.
 You will notice the yeast will start to foam just a bit.

-- Add in the flours and salt to this mixture.
+- Add the flour and salt to this mixture.
 Then mix it together for about 1-2 minutes on medium speed.

 - The next day, take out your chilled butter.
 Place it between 2 pieces of saran wrap or parchment paper.
 Pound it out, then roll it out to a rectangle that is about 4x6 inches.